jf0021/SWC-SoftwareTesting/03-testing.md

 **Regression Tests:** A regression test ensures that new code does change anything.
 If you change the default answer, for example, or add a new question, you'll need to make sure that missing entries are still found and fixed.
+Fix a bug: Add a regression test.
+Better still, turn the bug into a function test; then fix it.

 **Integration Tests:** Integration tests query the ability of the code to integrate well with the system configuration and third party libraries and modules.
-This type of test is essential for codes that depend on libraries which might be updated independently of your code or when your code might be used by a number of users who may have various versions of libraries.
+This type of test is essential for code that depends on libraries which might be updated independently or when your code might be used by a number of users who may have various versions of libraries.

 **Test Suites:** Putting a series of unit tests into a collection of modules creates, a test suite.
 Typically the suite as a whole is